Recovering from trauma can often be difficult and slow going. What works for one person may not help someone else at all.

 Tapping is often used along with cognitive and exposure therapies.

 EFT therapies may also decrease the amount of cortisol (a stress hormone) in your body.

 Although you can eventually use tapping on your own, it’s important to work with a trained, licensed therapist as you’re learning the techniques.

 The American Psychological Association (APA) recommends certain antidepressants for the treatment of PTSD symptoms.

 The APA notes that the most common medications used for PTSD treatment are selective serotonin reuptake inhibitors (SSRIs) such as:

 The short answer is a lot.
-A good starting place is to recognize the skills that enabled you to survive the trauma, even if those skills don’t necessarily serve you well today.
+A good starting place is to recognize the skills that enabled you to survive the trauma, even if those skills do not necessarily serve you well today.

 You can also explore the many resources that have been developed to help trauma survivors recover from PTSD and regain their mental and physical health.